huntdatacenter/docs/docs/faq/users.md

 ### Can I connect and work from home?

 Yes.
 We allow connections both from organizations and private network.
-However, be aware that teleworking conditions from your own organization and/or conditions from your data controller may restrict connections outside your office space and from personal computers.
+However, be aware that teleworking conditions from your own organization and/or conditions from your data controller may restrict connections outside your office space and from [private machines](/faq/users/#can-i-connect-from-my-private-machine).
 Contact your lab owner for more information on the specific conditions in your lab.

 ### Can I get access to several labs?